huynhtruc0309/Unet-SpaceNet2/README.md

 I have failed:
 * Training the model because loss go to 0 after the first epoch
 * Completing the task

+Problem that I have met:
+* Download the dataset with AWS
+* Colab GPU limitation